 - Fredericksburg City

 The PRTC Board of Commissioners has 17 members.
 Thirteen are locally elected officials from its six member jurisdictions: Prince William County (6), Manassas City (1), Manassas Park City (1), Stafford County (2), Spotsylvania County (2), and Fredericksburg City (1).
-In addition, three Commissioners are appointed to represent the Virginia General Assembly (one from the Senate and two from the House of Delegates), and one commissioner represents the Virginia Department of Rail and Public Transportation (DRPT).
+In addition, three Commissioners are appointed to represent the Virginia General Assembly (one from the Senate and two commissioners appointed by the Speaker of the House), and the Chairman of the Commonwealth Transportation Board (ex officio with voting privileges) – designee is the Virginia Department of Rail and Public Transportation (DRPT).

 Our History and Funding